AWS-First-Cloud-Journey/000006-AutoScaling/content/8-Cleanup/_index.md

 #### Terminate EC2 instance

 - Access **EC2 Management Console**
-- On the left navigation bar, select **Intances**
+- On the left navigation bar, select **Instances**
-- Select all **EC2 Instance** related to the lab.
+- Select all **EC2 Instances** related to the lab.
 - Click **Actions**.
 - Click **Manage Instance State**.
 - Select **Terminate**.
-- Click **Change State**
+- Click **Change State**.

 #### Delete DB Instance

 - Access the RDS Management Console
 - On the left navigation bar, select **Databases**
-- Select all **DB Instance** related to the lab.
+- Select all **DB Instances** related to the lab.
 - Click **Actions**.
 - Click **Delete**
-- Uncheck **Create final snapshot? and select I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available**
+- Uncheck **Create final snapshot? and select "I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available"**
 - Type **delete me** in the empty box.
 - Click **Delete**